owen2345/camaleon-cms/README.md

   - Easy migration from wordpress

 ## Some features are:
+* Integrate into existent Ruby on Rails Projects
 * Easy administration
   Camaleon CMS permit you to adapt the CMS to all your needs and not you adapt to the CMS.
 I.E. you can create your custom architecture with all attributes that you need for each kind of content.